ECT215 Practice Test I

 d) None of the above

-8. A system transmits data at 19.2 KBPS, and has a signalling rate of 4800 BAUD.
+8. A certain communication system has a bit-cell time of 1 mS and a BAUD of 500.
 How many bits does it encode per transition?

 a) 2